DataSF/datasf.github.io/showcase/datascience/_posts/2018-01-19-eviction-alert-system.md

 categories:
   - showcase
   - datascience
+excerpt: In 2015, 24 different families living at 2 Emery Lane in San Francisco received eviction notices.
+Fortunately, the residents were more than just neighbors - they were part of a community.
+So they were able to organize a protest with the assistance of local community-based organizations.
 ---

 In 2015, 24 different families living at 2 Emery Lane in San Francisco received eviction notices.
 Fortunately, the residents were more than just neighbors - they were part of a community.
 So they were able to organize a protest with the assistance of local community-based organizations.